How to Locate Your Mouse Pointer in Ubuntu Linux

 This post describes steps to show the mouse pointer location using the CTRL key in Ubuntu Linux.

-If you’re having difficulty finding the mouse pointer on your screen, you may want to try this trick.
+You may want to try this trick if you’re having difficulty finding the mouse pointer on your screen.

-Ubuntu Linux comes with a standard mouse pointer size and color, which is small and black.
+Ubuntu Linux has a standard mouse pointer size and color, which is small and black.
 Unfortunately, the tiny default size usually isn’t helpful, especially for people with poor vision.

-With wide screens and higher resolutions, it cannot be easy to spot the mouse pointer across bigger areas of the screen or even double screens.
+With wide screens and higher resolutions, spotting the mouse pointer across bigger areas or even double screens cannot be easy.

 Showing the pointer location on the screen may also be helpful, and the steps below show you how to do that.